 * Permit allows testing on 33 roads in Beijing

-* Crash in U.S. this month has raised safety concerns (Adds quote, details on safety, background)
+* Crash in U.S. this month has raised safety concerns (Adds comments from sources close to DiDi Chuxing)

-The accident in Tempe, Arizona was the first death attributed to a self-driving car operating in autonomous mode, and has ramped up pressure on the industry to prove its software and sensors are safe.
+The accident in Tempe, Arizona, involving an Uber self-driving car, was the first death attributed to a self-driving car operating in autonomous mode, and has ramped up pressure on the industry to prove its software and sensors are safe.